ygorelik/ydk-gen/README.md

 # Backward compatibility

-The YDK-0.8.6 core is backward compatible with all previously generated model bundles starting from release of YDK-0.7.3.
-However the YDK-0.8.6 generates different code and model API comparing to YDK-0.8.4.
+Although YDK-0.9.0 API is mostly the same as in previous YDK releases, it generates different code and model API comparing to YDK-0.8.5.
-The YDK-0.8.6 generated code is not compatible with YDK-0.7.2 and earlier bundle packages due to changes in modeling and handling YList objects.
+The YDK-0.9.0 generated code is not compatible with YDK-0.8.5 and earlier bundle packages due to changes Entity and YLeaf class objects.

 **NOTE.** Starting from release 0.8.5 the YDK does not support Python2 interpreter as it was deprecated.